Kuala Lumpur with Kids: A Curated Guide to Family-Friendly Experiences

 103 Coffee - Chow Kit

-I learned about this place while already in Kuala Lumpur; it wasn't on my list of favorite spots.
+I discovered this place while I was already in Kuala Lumpur—it hadn’t made it onto my list of favorite spots beforehand.

 { X } COFFEE - Q Sentral

-Average cost of a coffee cup with a croissant - $8.
+Average cost for a cup of coffee with a croissant: $8.

 Niko Neko Matcha 2.0 - Chinatown